-We can be who we want, chart our own course, determine what is right or wrong by our own standards - and we need to extend this same privilege to everyone otherwise we risk losing it ourselves.
+We can be or become whomever we want, we chart our own course, we determine what is right or wrong by our own standards - and we need to extend this same privilege, this same right to everyone and be sure that it is protected!

+Otherwise we risk losing it for ourselves.

-So provided our Hubris doesn't hurt anyone - or more importantly doesn't preventing anyone from pursuing their own self-determined destiny - we will include them in our society and say they are worthy.
+So provided our Hubris doesn't hurt anyone - or more importantly - doesn't preventing anyone from pursuing their own self-determined destiny - we will include them in our society and say they are worthy.

-And the temptation for Christians is to believe that going along with this valuing and inclusion, this tolerance and non-judgmentalism, is what it means to serve others as Jesus did.
-After all isn't this the point of the sheep and the goats?
+And the temptation for Christians is to believe that going along with this current valuing and inclusion, this humanistic tolerance and non-judgmentalism, that is what it means to serve others as Jesus did?!

+After all, this is the point of the sheep and the goats?

-No friends - this story is about serving those who are considered worthless!
-Jesus' point with this story is that those who truly know Christ are drawn to the image of God in those whom our society says are worthless.
+No friends - this example is about serving those who are considered worthless!

+Jesus' point with this story is that those who truly know Christ are drawn to the image of His Father in those whom our society says are worthless.

 So who does our society consider to be worthless now?
-The child-molesters and pedophiles, those who murder a father and his two year-old daughter, radical jihadists and terrorists, people who abuse animals, drunk drivers - I could go on but you get the picture.
+The child-molesters and pedophiles, the people who abuse animals and drunk drivers, the radical jihadists and terrorists who shoot up a gay nightclub and kill fifty people, - I could go on but you get the picture.